ShizukaDonaghue/serene-meditation/README.md

     - Benefits of Meditation <br>
         This section summarises the main benefits the user could expect from meditation practice.
     - Techniques <br>
         This section contains the details of five techniques available, including how to practise them.
-In addition, there are three images of sunrise and inspirational quotes to inspire the user, which aim to generate positive emotional response.
+In addition, there are three images of sunrise and inspirational quotes to inspire the user, which aim to generate a positive emotional response.

         <img src="docs/images/mindfulness-meditation-image.png" alt="Image showing the image for mindfulness meditation and inspirational quote" width=500>